Skip to content

 }

-Commit this file so Ritual knows which version initialized the repository.
+Commit ritual.config.json so Ritual knows which version initialized the repository.

 When you run ritual init-site after upgrading to a newer Ritual build, it detects the version change and prompts for confirmation before regenerating tracked managed files: